LiamJCates/Programming-Notes/C++/Syntax/Statements/Declarations/UserDefinedTypes/Classes/_Classes.md

 Classes are defined using either keyword class or keyword struct, with the following syntax:

+  class class_name
+  {
+    member_list
+    ...
+  } object_names;

+Where class_name is a valid identifier for the class, object_names is an optional list of names for objects of this class.
+The body of the declaration contains its member list.

+### Member List

-  class class_name {
+class class_name
+{
   access_specifier_1:
     member1;
   access_specifier_2:
     member2;
   ...
 } object_names;

-Where class_name is a valid identifier for the class, object_names is an optional list of names for objects of this class.
-The body of the declaration contains its member list.

-Classes have the same format as plain data structures, except that their members can also include methods, types, and access specifiers.
+An optional member list declares subobjects called class members.

+The member list follows the class name and is placed between braces.

+A member list is the only place where you can declare class members and you may not declare a member twice in a member list.

+Class members can be data, functions, and member types.

 Attributes
 Attributes are a classes' data members.